What is a group captive?

 • Territory: National

-• Captive domicile: Grand Cayman
+• Captive domicile: Cayman Islands

 • Lines of business: Auto liability, general liability, workers' compensation

-• Minimum captive premium: $500,000
+• Minimum premium: $500,000

-Although Harvest is considered to be a homogeneous program, eligibility is broad and includes most food-related industry classifications: bakeries, dairies, food wholesalers, manufacturers, processors, restaurants and the like.
+Although Harvest is considered a homogeneous program, eligibility is broad and includes most food-related industry classifications: bakeries, dairies, food wholesalers, manufacturers, processors, restaurants and the like.
 Primary exclusions are meatpacking and slaughterhouse operations.
 Harvest can also accommodate the fleet exposures of eligible risks.
 The membership meets regularly to collectively share ideas on ways to enhance the safety element of the work environment.

 • Established: 2000